onozaty/redmine-view-customize-scripts/tips/tips.md

 const val = $('#issue_custom_field_values_1').val();
 ```

-In the case of boolean, it is as follows.
+In the case of a checkbox, it is as follows.

 ```javascript
 // checked: 1, unchecked: undefined